cinc-project/automate/components/docs-chef-io/content/automate/audit_log_object_storage.md

   - Enables or disables the audit logging pipeline.
   - Default: `false`.
   - When `true`, Chef Automate deploys and runs the audit log collector (`automate-fluent-bit`).
-  - When `false`, Chef Automate removes that service (audit logs are not collected/uploaded).
+  - When `false`, Chef Automate removes that service (no audit log data is collected or uploaded).

 ### `[global.v1.audit.async]`